Visan1/portfolio/README.md

 **Data Analyst at Telus International AI (_July 2022 - July 2023_)**
-- Carried out data analysis, data cleaning, and data validation on diverse sets of data ranging from financial, STEM, geographical and health care.
+- Carried out data analysis, data cleaning, and data validation on diverse sets of data ranging from financial, sciences, geographical and health care.
 - Processed and labeled raw data for use in major search engines (Bing, Google, etc.) to improve user experiences and search engine performance.
 - Carried out research initiatives and quality assessments to optimize search engine machine learning models, ensuring user satisfaction and improved functionality.